PyQuantSharp/Awesome_AI4Finance/README.md

 > A curated list of awesome AI / machine learning / deep learning / reinforcement learning / LLM tools, frameworks, and resources for quantitative finance.

 This list is maintained by the [AI4Finance Foundation](https://github.com/AI4Finance-Foundation).
-If you find it useful, please give it a star!
+If you find it useful, please give it a star🌟!

 ---